UKCloud/documentation/articles/portal/ptl-ref-overview-permissions.md

 Contact and user permissions dictate whether the user is able to make changes to who has access to the account, and their role inside of it.

 A contact is just contact details, they may not necessarily have an actual user account.
-To enable a contact to have User access, they must be marked as "active".
+To enable a contact to have user access, they must be marked as "active".

 &nbsp; | Create | Read | Update | Delete | All
 ------ | ------ | ---- | ------ | ------ | ---